 The three buttons on the upper left - Slow, Normal, and Fast, are the quick settings to get you to 0.5x, 1.0x, 1.4x speed respectively.

 The slider in the middle offers you flexible adjustments to the playback speed as you can put the slider anywhere on the speed bar to get Windows Media Player 1.5x speed and higher (up to 16x) to play faster on Windows Media Player or slow down the video/audio “to the other end of the spectrum”.
 Yet it is suggested that you adjust speed between the blue range.

 Tick the box before Snap slider to common speeds and you will get a rounded-up speed figure like 1.2x, 1.3x, 1.4x... even if you move the slider in between.

 The two play buttons beneath the speed bar are for checking the previous and the next frame.

 Note: Windows Media Player won't remember the speed settings the next time you play a video or audio file.
 It's only a temporary change that it does.
 If you want to change the speed of your video/audio permanently, you have to rely on a video editor to help you with that.

-You are now fully aware of the process of how to slow down or speed up a video/audio in Windows Media Player.
+Now, that's the whole process of how to slow down or speed up a video/audio in Windows Media Player.
 Time to try it out yourself.
 Thanks for reading!